-IAS 36.134(d)(i) IAS 36.134(d)(ii)
+IAS 36.134(d)(i) IAS 36.134(d)(ii) The estimate of fair value less cost to sell for this segment is determined based on Earnings before Interest, Tax, Depreciation and Amortisation (EBITDA) multiples of comparable listed companies.

-Management's key assumptions include stable profit margins, based on past experience in this market.
+Under the income approach, management's key assumptions include stable profit margins, based on past experience in this market.
 The Group's management believes this is the best available input for forecasting this mature market.
 Cash flow projections reflect stable profit margins achieved immediately before the most recent budget period.
 No expected efficiency improvements have been taken into account and prices and wages reflect publicly available forecasts of inflation for the industry.